JonClarke84/golden-square/Design A Multi-Class System/README.md

 ```

 > ## 3.
 Create Examples as Integration Tests
->
-> Create examples of the classes being used together in different situations
-> and combinations that reflect the ways in which the system will be used.
->
-> Encode one of these as a test and move to step 4.

 > As a user
 > So that I can record my experiences